DISMGryphons/YCEP-MiniComp/challenges/windows/ADS/README.md

 # ADS

 ## Question Text
+> Warning: This is an  Advanced Challenge.
+Attempt only if you have completed everything else

 Apparently the flag is hidden in this text file, can you find the flag for me?